rafed/rafed.github.io/content/event/2022: Software Maintenance/index.md

   postcode: '1000'
   country: Bangladesh

-summary: Session for 4th year students
+summary: Conducted a session on software maintenance for 4th year students
 # abstract: An introductory talk on software maintenance from the perspective of DevOps engineering

 # Talk start and end times.